Avalanche vs. Coyotes: Betting Trends, Odds, Advanced Stats

 Avalanche Betting Insights

-- The Avalanche have been a moneyline favorite 49 times this season, and have finished 29-20 in those games.
+- The Avalanche have won 60.0% of their games this season when favored on the moneyline (30-20).

-- Colorado has played as a moneyline favorite of -450 or shorter in only one game this season, and won.
+- Colorado is 5-2 (winning 71.4% of its games) when it has played as a moneyline favorite of -300 or shorter.

-- Based on this game's moneyline, the Avalanche have an implied win probability of 81.8%.
+- The Avalanche have an implied moneyline win probability of 75.0% in this contest.

-- Colorado's 70 matches this season have finished above this game's total of 6.5 goals 26 times.
+- In 26 of 71 matches this season, Colorado and its opponent have combined for more than 6.5 goals.

 Avalanche vs. Coyotes Rankings